Betty Lou Beets: Trial and procedural history

 Her trial for the murder for remuneration and the promise of remuneration of Jimmy Don Beets began on July 11, 1985, in the 173rd district court of Henderson County.
 She pleaded not guilty, claiming that two of her children had committed the murders.
-She was found guilty on October 11.
-The evidence of abuse was never presented to the court.
-During the separate penalty phase three days later, she was sentenced to death.
+Potentially exonerating or mitigating evidence of abuse of any kind was never presented to the court by the defense.
+She was found guilty on October 11 and, during the separate penalty phase three days later, sentenced to death.
 Beets was Texas Department of Criminal Justice Death Row # 810.
-She was received by the Texas Department of Corrections on October 14, 1985.
-She was incarcerated in the Mountain View Unit.
+She was received by the Texas Department of Corrections on October 14, 1985 and incarcerated in the Mountain View Unit (now Patrick O'Daniel Unit).

 An automatic appeal to the Texas Court of Criminal Appeals first overturned the conviction, saying that insurance and pension benefits were not the same as remuneration.
 The state requested a rehearing on September 21, 1988; this time, the Court ruled the conviction and sentence should stand.
 Ten years of appeals followed.
 The Supreme Court of the United States denied a writ of certiorari on June 26, 1989, and an execution date was set for November 8.
 On November 1, she received a stay from the trial court after she filed a state habeas petition.
 The Court of Criminal Appeals denied this request on June 27, 1990, leading to a second execution date of December 6.

 A federal petition for a writ of habeas corpus was filed three days before her scheduled execution, and the federal district court granted a stay of execution on December 4.
-Throughout the first half of 1991, evidentiary hearings were held, and on May 9 the court granted relief on one of Beets's claims, but denied all others.
+Throughout the first half of 1991, evidentiary hearings were held, and on May 9, the court granted relief on one of Beets's claims but denied all others.
 The United States Court of Appeals upheld the decision on March 18, 1993, and also overturned the one claim that had been granted relief.
 The case was sent to a federal district court, and on September 2, 1998, it denied her habeas corpus relief.
 After her appeals were denied throughout 1999, an execution date was set for February 24, 2000.

 Execution

 Beets was executed by lethal injection at 6:18 pm CST on February 24, 2000, in the Huntsville Unit.
 She did not request a final meal, nor did she make a final statement.
 Beets was the second woman executed in the state after the reintroduction of the death penalty.
-At the time of the execution, she was 62 years old, and had five children, nine grandchildren, and six great-grandchildren.
+At the time of the execution, she was 62 years old and had five children, nine grandchildren, and six great-grandchildren.
 Like most executed criminals, Beets was cremated after her death.
 Her ashes were scattered over her mother's grave.